-On paper the Pyle PLMR64W certainly looks very impressive, but it once again demonstrates how important it is to listen to audio equipment before making the purchase.
-Even the look of the speakers might fool you into thinking that they are high performance devices, but unfortunately this is not the case.
+The Pyle PLMR64W also goes by the name of the Aqua 500.
+On paper, the Pyle Aqua 500 looks impressive, but it once again demonstrates how important it is to listen to audio equipment before making the purchase.
+Even though the appearance of these speakers might fool you into thinking that they are high-performance devices, unfortunately, this is not the case.

 In 60 Seconds:

-The Pyle PLMR64W speakers are quite big at 10.4 x 14.4 x 15.4 inches, which would make you think that they would be able to deliver better bass than what they actually do.
+The Pyle PLMR64W speakers are fairly big at 10.4 x 14.4 x 15.4 inches, making you think they could deliver better bass than they do.
 Weighing in at 18.4 pounds, the speakers are also quite heavy, so ensure that you securely fasten the wall mount.
-Instead of the usual square blocks these speakers sport a more stylish, curved rectangular shape, which fits in well with contemporary decor.
-Apart from the shape, the rest of the design is relatively straightforward with only the Pyle Aqua logo on the grilles really catching the attention.
+Instead of the usual square blocks, these speakers sport a more stylish, curved rectangular shape, which fits in well with contemporary decor.
+Apart from the shape, the rest of the design is relatively straightforward, with only the Pyle Aqua logo on the grilles catching the attention.

-The speaker is wired and comes with a wall mount so there are no buttons or knobs that you have to fiddle with to adjust the sound.
-This means that you can mount the speakers safely out of reach of small children and pets.
+The speaker is wired and comes with a wall mount, so there are no buttons or knobs that you have to fiddle with to adjust the sound.
+This means you can mount the speakers safely out of reach of small children and pets.

-The speakers are very low maintenance, so if you want something that you can just mount and forget then you should give them a look.
-As they are not wireless, you will have to figure out the optimal way to connect them to your receiver without exposing the wires to outside hazards, but after that they are good to go.
+The speakers are very low maintenance, so if you want something that you can just mount and forget, then you should give them a look.
+As they are not wireless outdoor speakers, you will have to figure out the optimal way to connect them to your receiver without exposing the wires to outside hazards, but after that, they are good to go.

 Pyle PLMR64W Speaker Pros

-- Extremely rugged and waterproof casing means the speakers can be used outside with no worries of damage or rust.
+- A fairly rugged and waterproof casing means the speakers can be used outside without worrying about damage or rust.

-- The aluminum voice coil and quality cone delivers decent enough highs and mids.
+- The aluminum voice coil and quality cone deliver decent enough highs and mids.

 - Easy to mount and comes with a sturdy bracket